Stanford-BioE80/Stanford-BioE80.github.io/_docs/w5ps.md

 title: "Week 5 Problem sets"
 permalink: /docs/w5ps/
 ---
-**DUE:** Next Friday, beginning of class.
+**DUE:** Next Friday(), beginning of class via **Gradescope**.

 **NOTES:**
-  - All BIOE.80 problem sets must be completed individually unless plainly noted otherwise.
+  - All BIOE.80 problem sets must be completed individually unless plainly noted opetherwise.
-  - Please turn in your completed problem sets as an electronic copy via Canvas.
+  - Please turn in your completed problem sets as an electronic copy via **Gradescope**.
-  - Please make sure to not go over the word limits and when appropriate show your work (e.g., calculations)
+  - Please make sure to not go over the word limits and when appropriate show your work (e.g., calculations).

+**GOALS:** Reflect on the utility of evolution both as an algorithm and as a service.

 ## (Q1) Evolution as Service (30 points)

-This week we explored evolution as service.
-Think back to the examples from the pre-classand in-class material.

-1.a.
-Describe two challenges associated with using “directed evolution” as an engineering approach (bullet points)
+**Q.1.a.** Describe two challenges associated with using Directed Evolution as an engineering approach? (bullet points)

-1.b.
-Describe when is directed evolution a good engineering choice?

-## (Q2) Engineering the rate of evolution (20 points)

-Imagine that you want to increase the rate of evolution in an engineered microbe...
+Imagine that you want to engineer the rate of evolution (increase or decrease) in an engineered living matter.

-2.a.
-Briefly describe a utility for engineering the rate of evolution in your selected organism.
+**Q.1.b.** Briefly describe a utility for engineering the rate of evolution itself.
-Stated differently, where and how you would use such an organism if you wanted to use evolution as a service?
+Stated differently, Where and how you would use such an organism if you wanted to use evolution as a service?
-(bullet points)

-2.b.
-Briefly describe a method or approach that you would use to increase the rate of evolution itself in your organism?
-(bullet points)
+(2-3 sentences)

-## (Q3) Microbial Resistance (10 points)
+## (Q2) Microbial Resistance (15 points)

 According to recent news reports, a patient with a multi-drug resistant bacterial infection was cured by injecting phage (i.e., bacterial viruses [The Bacteriophage Video](https://www.youtube.com/watch?v=YI3tsmFsrOg)) directly into the bacterial cyst inside thepatient’s abdomen.